sp1d3rino/YouJazz/README.md

 4. Push to branch (`git push origin feature/amazing-chord`).
 5. Open Pull Request.

-We welcome PRs for new chord samples, styles, or UI improvements.
+I welcome PRs for new chord samples, styles, or UI improvements.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License